Kollur Mookanbika – Sringeri – Dharmastala

 Tempo Traveller 12 passengers Traveling in Large Group

 We assure to get a reasonable Mangalore to Temple Tour cab fare at Mangalore Travels Corporation.
-We make sure that the associated terms and condition declared on our website is exactly what the customer is expected to pay.
-Below shows the breakup of the taxi fare from Mangalore to Nearby temples:
+We make sure that the associated terms and conditions declared on our website is exactly what the customer is expected to pay.
+Below is the breakup of the taxi fare from Mangalore to Nearby temples:

 Fare Category What does this include?
 How is this calculated?

 Base Fare This includes the fuel and maintenance charges for a designated distance and duration of a particular trip.
 The base fare is calculated by multiplying the per-kilometre rate for your cab with the minimum assigned kilometres for your trip.